 You must include your module choices in your application in order of preference.
 The new module lists for autumn 2022 will be available in the Study Abroad and Exchange Modules page when applications open.

 What happens next?

 You will receive your offer letter within 4 weeks of submitting your application, provided all documents have been received by the application deadline.

-To accept your offer, you will be required to pay a 1000 GBP deposit at the time of acceptance.
-If your home institution pays Regent’s on your behalf, you will have the option to accept or decline your offer in the student online portal; if you accept your offer, your home university will be invoiced for the 1000 GBP deposit.
+To accept your offer, you will be required to pay a non-refundable deposit at the time of acceptance.
+If your home institution pays Regent’s on your behalf, you will have the option to accept or decline your offer in the student online portal.
+If you accept your offer, your home university will be invoiced for the non-refundable deposit.

-We also recommend you apply for on-campus housing as soon as possible once you have completed your study abroad application.
+We also recommend you apply for on-campus accommodation as soon as possible after you complete your study abroad application.